TIBCOSoftware/snappydata/docs/security/specify_encrypt_passwords_conf_client.md

 localhost -auth-provider=LDAP -J-Dgemfirexd.auth-ldap-server=ldap://192.168.1.162:389/ -user=user1 -password=v13b607k2j611b8584423b2ea584c970fefd041f77f -J-Dgemfirexd.auth-ldap-search-base=cn=sales-group,ou=sales,dc=example,dc=com -J-Dgemfirexd.auth-ldap-search-dn=cn=admin,dc=example,dc=com -J-Dgemfirexd.auth-ldap-search-pw=v13b607k2j65384028e5090a8990e2ce17d43da3de9

 ```
-You can then start the SnappyData system.
+You can then start the TIBCO ComputeDB system.

 ### Configuring with Environment Variables for Startup Options

 An alternate way to specify the security options is by using the environment variable for  **LOCATOR_STARTUP_OPTIONS**, **SERVER_STARTUP_OPTIONS** and **LEAD_STARTUP_OPTIONS** for locators, servers, and leads respectively.
 These startup variables can be specified in **conf/spark-env.sh** file.
-This file is sourced when starting the SnappyData system.
+This file is sourced when starting the TIBCO ComputeDB system.
 A template file (**conf/spark-env.sh.template**) is provided in the **conf** directory for reference.
 You can copy this file and use it to configure security options.

 For example: